 Bad hair days happen to the best of us, but they don’t have to be a daily occurrence.
 While genetics play a role in color and texture, there are quite a few things we can still do to manage hair growth, to promote stronger, more vibrant hair.
-If you’re not a natural Rapunzel, or just want a little help getting your hair to cooperate before you leave for your day in the morning, consider these 10 tips that will help make your hair stronger, support hair growth and ultimately show your hair some love.**
+If you’re not a natural Rapunzel, or just want a little help getting your hair to cooperate before you leave for your day in the morning, consider these 10 tips that will help make your hair stronger and will ultimately show your hair some love.**

 Let’s get started!

 Daily shampoos remove the natural oils that are essential to protecting your hair and keeping it healthy.
 Getting hair dried and ready for the day using heat tools, including blow dryers, curling irons, etc., has the potential to cause damage and breakage, making hair appear shorter and more brittle.
 Opt for a natural DIY dry shampoo using organic cornstarch, or equal parts organic cornstarch + organic cocoa powder for darker hair tones.

 Allowing your hair to dry naturally is always the best option, but if that’s not a practical solution, protect your hair using nourishing ingredients found right in your kitchen, such as grapeseed oil, to add shine and an extra layer of protection.
 Add a small amount to a spray bottle and keep on-hand whenever you need to dry your hair.

 This is a common question!
 Here's our answer: Invest in a brush with boar bristles, or another non-synthetic bristle.
 Starting at your scalp, brush your hair down to distribute your hair’s natural healthy oils.
 This also works to stimulate your scalp, which encourages hair growth.
 It only takes 5 minutes and it couldn’t be easier!